webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 #### Holding Tank

-In addition to the Electroscan in the main head this SAGA 43 has one complete waste systems which is designed to be legal in any location.
+In addition to the Electroscan in the main head this SAGA 43 can accompodate one complete waste systems which is designed to be legal in any location.
 Waste may be held in the holding tank until a dockside pump out station is reached; or waste in holding tanks may be evacuated overboard by on-board electric macerator pumps, where legal; or waste may be discharged directly overboard from the toilets, where legal.

 #### Y-Valve